halfmoonui/halfmoon/README.md

 - **Buit-in dark mode**—Now all of your websites will automatically come with a dark mode.
 - **Optional JS library**—Many of the components found in Halfmoon are built to work without JavaScript.
 However, the framework still comes with a powerful JavaScript library  with no extra dependencies, such as jQuery.
 - **Bootstrap like classes**—The class names should be instantly familiar to anyone who has used Bootstrap.
-- **Cross-browser compatibility**—Fully supports almost all the browsers under the sun, including really old ones such as Internet Explorer 11.
+- **Cross-browser compatibility**—Fully supports almost all the browsers under the sun, including really old ones like Internet Explorer 11.

 To learn more, go to [the documentation](https://www.gethalfmoon.com/docs/introduction/).